FatimaEzzedinee/ML-bachelor-course-assignments-sp24/Assignment 2/README.md

 3. Implement transfer learning.

 Both requests are very similar to what we have seen during the labs.
 However, you are required to follow **exactly** the assignment's specifications.
-Make sure to motivate **all** your choices, parameters, losses and asnwers.
+Make sure to motivate **all** your choices, parameters, losses and answers.
 Once completed, please submit your solution on the iCorsi platform following the instructions below.

 It is **Highly** recommended to google colab GPUs, or you will have RAMS problems.